 - “Every day is hot, humid and sweaty”

-- “Medical facilities are expensive (though they are top notch)”
+- “Medical facilities are expensive (though top-notch)”

 - “A good hair day is a rare thing”